nickbrandt/GitLab/doc/development/usage_ping/index.md

 1. Create an issue in the [GitLab Data Team project](https://gitlab.com/gitlab-data/analytics/-/issues).
-Ask for confirmation that the metric is not used by other teams, or in any of the Sisense dashboards.
+Ask for confirmation that the metric is not used by other teams, or in any of the SiSense dashboards.

 1. Verify the metric is not used to calculate the conversational index.
 The